What would you like to know about Bard College?Here we've gathered our most frequently asked questions from prospective parents.

 What is campus dining like?

-Chartwells, the College's dining service provider, uses local produce whenever possible, typically buying from more than a dozen nearby farms, including the Bard College Farm on campus.
+Parkhurst, the College's dining service provider, uses local produce whenever possible, typically buying from more than a dozen nearby farms, including the Bard College Farm on campus, which provides about 20,000 pounds of fresh produce to Kline Commons, Bard’s main dining hall.
 Vegan and vegetarian choices are offered at every mealtime.
-Visit the Chartwells website for more detailed information about different dining options.
+In September 2022, Parkhurst Dining opened a Clean Plate kitchen in Kline Commons for all lunches and dinners.
+This station offers a full hot meal with entrees and sides devoid of the top 8 allergens (wheat, soy, dairy, egg, tree nuts, peanuts, seafood, & shellfish).
+Those with the 8 most common food allergies can rest easy knowing they will always have an option each meal period.
+Visit the Parkhurst website for more detailed information about different dining options.

-Is it possible to set up a bookstore account so my son or daughter can buy books and sundries without going off campus?
+Is it possible to set up a bookstore account so my student can buy books and sundries without going off campus?

 Yes.
 The campus bookstore is owned by Barnes & Noble.
 Declining balance accounts can be created through our Student Accounts Office on arrival day (or any time afterward) so that students can use their college ID to purchase items in the bookstore.
 Barnes & Noble reloadable gift cards are also available for purchase at our bookstore or at any other Barnes & Noble.
 The bookstore accepts all major credit cards and cash.